sunuslee/vim-plugin-random-colorscheme-picker/README.md

 ## ABOUT ##

 Power VIM Users like us have already wasted tons of time to choose our favorite colorschemes, and may still not be satisfied with the current colorschemes.
-So I wrote this plugin to help us out, to meet the perfect colorsheme that we are __DESTINED__ to be with. (just like your lovely girlfriends/wifves:)
+So I wrote this plugin to help us out, to meet the perfect colorsheme that we are __DESTINED__ to be with. (just like your lovely partners:)

 Written by sunus Lee